Updated on September 18, 2023

 Eyeglasses Prescription Abbreviations Explained

-Your eyeglasses prescription contains crucial pieces of information about your vision.
-Keep in mind that your eyeglasses prescription isn’t the same as your contact lens prescription.
+Your eyeglasses prescription contains crucial information about your vision.
+Remember that your eyeglasses prescription isn’t the same as your contact lens prescription.

 OD & OS